-Department of Computer Science offers the Computing major with two concentrations:
+Department of Computer Science offers the Computing major with three concentrations:

 - Computer Science: it deals with theoretical and algorithmic foundations of computation.
 Students will take an extensive core of computer science courses, including data structures and algorithm, discreet computing structures, operating system, computer architecture and organization.
 Traditionally, computer scientists work in designing and implementing software, devising new ways to use computers, and developing effective ways to solve computing problems.